Sandhyarani-9/GitHubTest/README.md

 # GitHubTest
-This is for understing the GitHub
+This is for understing the GitHub.